The Kuramoto model on dynamic random graphs: Introduction and main results

 The mathematical study of synchronization in Kuramoto model on random graphs can be traced back to \cite{ling2019landscape}, where the authors proved that for highly connected Erd\H{o}s-R\'enyi graphs we do have global synchronization with high probability.
 The threshold for synchronization obtained in \cite{ling2019landscape} is $p \ge Cn^{-1/3}\log n$.
 This has been improved in \cite{kassabov2022global} to $p \gg \log^2n/n$ and later on in \cite{Abdalla2022} to $p \ge c \log n/n$, with $c>1$, which coincides with the connectivity threshold $\log n/n$.

 In this note we propose a Kuramoto model of coupled oscillators on a random graph that changes with time according to a Markovian dynamics.
 As we will see, one of the possible dynamics that we will consider is inspired by the representation of fireflies synchronizing their flashings (as observed e.g. in Southeast Asia) while changing their locations, but the introduction of dynamic topologies is interesting for many other phenomena in which the interactions between different oscillators are not constant in time.
 In fact, a large number of systems in physics, biology, engineering and social science exhibit a time-varying structure \cite{Moreau, Multi_Review}.

 Synchronization in systems of mobile agents has been widely considered in the physics literature (see \cite{Multi_Review} and references therein), inspired mainly by transportation and mobility systems, mobile phone networks, multi-agent robotics, and epidemic modeling.

-Despite of the large body of literature available, to the best of the authors' knowledge there are very few mathematically rigorous results regarding the Kuramoto model on \emph{dynamic} graphs, that is when the topology of the underlying graph changes with time.
-On the physics side, there is however a sizeable literature which we briefly discuss at the end of the introduction.
+Despite of the large body of literature available, rigorous mathematical results regarding the Kuramoto model on \emph{dynamic} graphs -that is when the topology of the underlying graph changes with time- seem to be absent.

-We remark that either the introduction of randomness or the time-dependent connections complicates substantially the stability analysis by itself.
-In any of these contexts, optimal results are hard to obtain.
+We remark that both the introduction of randomness and the time-dependent connections complicate substantially the stability analysis.
+Obtaining optimal results for fixed velocities seems a rather hard issue which would probably require new technical tools; as far as this manuscript is concern, these issues are left open as interesting research directions.
+Our contributions, in turn, are related to the limiting case in which the velocity tends to infinity.
+In this scenario, one can manage to combine ideas from probability theory, specifically Markov Chains and Averaging Principles, together with stability analysis for the standard Kuramoto model to obtain synchronization results either for any velocity and close enough initial configuration (Theorem \ref{thm:basin}) or for high enough velocity, i.e. $\ep$ small enough (Theorem \ref{thm-main}).

 Finally, we note the connection with the classical XY-model \cite{maes2011rotating} and that for other famous models of synchronization (sometimes called consensus or flocking) such as Cucker-Smale model \cite{CuSm} or Vicsek model \cite{Vicsek}, time-varying topologies have been mathematically explored from different perspectives, generally in a different direction than ours.
 See e.g. \cite{jadbabaie2003coordination, Stilwell, bonnet2021consensus} and references therein.